mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 visiting Travellers.
 The system primary is an orange subgiant, an immense star that has begun its long transformation process along the red-giant branch.
-While Anther is a small world, it is theorised that it once had a trace atmosphere and liquid water that evaporated away as its primary grew in size.
+While Anther is a small world, it is theorized that it once had a trace atmosphere and liquid water that evaporated away as its primary grew in size.